-The Division of Medical Ethics aims to improve patient care, medical science, and health care policy through outstanding bioethics scholarship and the training of the next generation of bioethics scholars.
+The Division of Medical Ethics aims to improve patient care, medical sciences, and health care policy through outstanding bioethics scholarship and the training of the next generation of bioethics scholars.
 With strengths in research ethics, neuro- and mental health ethics, global bioethics and the ethics of health care policy, it is among the leading centers of bioethics scholarship in the world.

 The Scattergood Program for Applied Ethics of Behavioral Health Care